Technical manuals:

 Due to the imprecise nature of the generic descriptions used in the class and level description of IETMS, IETMs are now defined using a Functionality Matrix.
 IETMs can have many different features and the Functionality Matrix is used as a checklist of which features are required for a particular IETM.
 This checklist more precisely defines what functionality an IETM has, and allows clearer communication between an IETM developer and the IETM customer.
 Classes and levels of IETMS are no longer regarded as acceptable descriptors of IETMs.

-1 thought on “Use of IETMs for Navy Air Force Defence”
+3 thoughts on “Use of IETMs for Navy Air Force Defence”